 Start A Fund

-A fund established with Wharton County Community Foundation becomes a component part of this organization and enjoys not only the most advantageous tax treatment, but also the greatest permanence of any we know.
+A fund established with Lone Star Community Foundation becomes a component part of this organization and enjoys not only the most advantageous tax treatment, but also the greatest permanence of any we know.

 Nine Types of Funds You Can Create